Dr Hellen Frost

 I am also a supervisor for Level 6 students completing their Individual Study.
 I have previously taught a variety of forensic biology and chemistry modules on the Forensic Investigation Course.

-I am working in conjunction with the Research team at Kent Fire & Rescue to analyse electrical fire data from the Incident Recording System using GIS (geographical information systems) mapping techniques.
+My research area is fire investigation and mapping.
+I have completed my PhD thesis on the use of Spatio-Temporal mapping of electrical fire incidents to target effective fire prevention education in Kent.
+To complete this research I have worked in conjunction with the Customer Safety and Prevention team at Kent Fire & Rescue Service to analyse electrical fire data from the Incident Recording System using GIS (geographical information systems) mapping techniques.

-The purpose of my research is to identify which electrical appliances most commonly cause fires and investigate the spatial, temporal and spatio-temporal dynamics in electrical fire incidents.
+The purpose of my research was to identify which electrical appliances most commonly cause fires and investigate the spatial, temporal and spatio-temporal dynamics in electrical fire incidents.
 This information can then be used to effectively target fire prevention education at specific appliances and demographics within the region.